-The Merger Agreement may be amended by the parties thereto, by action taken or authorized by their respective Boards of Directors, at any time before approval by the stockholders of AMETEK of the matters presented in connection with the Merger.
-After any such approval, any amendment or waiver determined by the AMETEK Board to be material will be subject to further approval of the stockholders.
-However, stockholder approval of any such amendment is not required under applicable law except if any such amendment would (i) alter or change the Exchange Ratio, (ii) alter or change the certificate of incorporation of the surviving corporation in the Merger or (iii) alter or change any of the terms of the Merger Agreement if such a change would adversely affect the holders of any class or series of stock of AMETEK.
-The Merger Agreement may only be amended by an instrument in writing signed on behalf of each of the parties thereto.
+The Merger Agreement may be amended by the parties thereto, by action taken or authorized by their respective Boards of Directors, at any time before or after approval of the matters presented in connection with the Merger by the stockholders of AMETEK but, after any such approval, no amendment will be made which by law requires further approval by such stockholders unless such further approval has been obtained.
+Any amendment or waiver determined by the AMETEK Board to be material will be subject to further approval of the stockholders.
+The Merger Agreement may not be amended except by an instrument in writing signed on behalf of each of the parties thereto.
 At any time prior to the Effective Time, the parties to the Merger Agreement, by actions taken or authorized by their respective Boards of Directors, may to the extent legally allowed waive compliance with any of the agreements or conditions contained in the Merger Agreement.
 Any such waiver will only be valid if set forth in a written instrument signed by the party waiving any such agreement or condition.